 As these bikes gain popularity, questions arise about their use.
 At Rails-to-Trails Conservancy (RTC), we often get questions about whether or not e-bikes should be or are allowed on trails, and what concerns trail users might have about interacting with e-bikes.

-Here are RTC’s perspectives on e-bikes and trail use.
+Download the "E-Bikes on the Trail" pdf to learn more about RTC’s perspectives on e-bikes and trail use.